- Student readiness (ability and/or prior knowledge in a topic)

-Differentiated Instruction Strategies & Examples
+Differentiated Instruction in the Classroom: Strategies & Examples

-For example, let's say you are teaching a lesson on photosynthesis, and you decide to differentiate the lesson plan based on student interest.
+For example, let's say you are teaching a lesson on photosynthesis, and you decide to differentiate the lesson plan based on student learning profiles.
 To prepare, you would create a list of activities for students to choose from.
 You can instruct them to work in groups, individually, or make it their choice.

 Here is a sample of the types of activities to include: